 Real estate terminology can sometimes be confusing, and perhaps some of the most confusing terms are those that describe the role of agents and brokers in the real estate sales process.
 Let’s look at two of the most commonly used and misunderstood terms – listing agents and selling agents.

 When we sell our home (or other property), we typically seek out a licensed real estate professional to “list” our home on the local Multiple Listing Service (MLS).
 The term “list” is an action verb that has its roots in the practice of adding our home to a list (noun) of properties for sale by the broker we hired.
 Many years ago, the list became “multiple” when brokers began combining their lists (also called “listing books”) with those of other brokers to maximize exposure of all properties available for purchase in the area.
 This central database went from being a folder full of flyers to a computer printout and, eventually, to the full featured online property search system that we have today.
-Although listing systems have greatly improved, the “listing agent” remains the real estate professional hired to list our property on the MLS, market our property, field offers and manage the escrow closing process.
+Although listing systems have greatly improved in content and accessability, the “listing agent” remains the real estate professional hired to list our property on the MLS, market our property, field offers and manage the escrow closing process.

 So… is the listing agent selling your home?
 In most instances, no. The listing agent markets the property to other agents and to the general public through their real estate marketing program.
 So… who is selling the home?
 Agents who show the property to potential buyers and submit their offers are selling the property and are the “selling agent,” also frequently called a “buyer’s agent.”